juergscherrer/HSR.CAS-FEE.Testing/angular/Exercise-Angular2.md

 <hr>

 1. Take a look at the E2E test in `e2e/app.e2e-spec.ts`.
-2. Extend the test to check if there are a lion and a panda named "lion" and "Kung Fu Panda" displayed in the UI.
+2. Extend the test to check if there are a lion and a panda named "lion" and "Kung Fu Panda" displayed in the UI. -> [Protractor Documentation](http://www.protractortest.org/#/api).
+   -> To run the E2E test run the application `ng serve` and run the E2E tests `ng e2e`.
 3. What is the main case for E2E tests?
 Should you test everything with E2E tests?

 ### Solution